Skip to content

 • input: expression

-The norm function
+The norm function.

-gives the L2L2 norm of an expression input.
+This retruns the L2L2 norm of an expression input.
+For example norm(B).

 • a: expression